robertcedwards/juice-docs/blog/2023-01-04-jb-migration-tutorial/index.md

 ### Step 2: Project Upgrade

-Once you’re in project settings, scroll down to `Project upgrade` on the left side panel at the bottom.
+Once you’re in project settings, scroll down to `Project upgrades` on the left side panel at the bottom.
 Next you’ll see what version you’re currently on and a button that says `Start upgrade`.

 ![project upgrades](project-upgrades.webp)